Dr. Theodore W. Sudia, US National Park Service

 Minn in 1967 to take a job with American Institute of Biological

-Sciences (AIBS) working for director John Olive in Washington, DC.
+Sciences (AIBS) working for director John R. Olive [1916-1974] in

-book review editor.
+BioScience, serving as book review editor.

 Prior to him joining AIBS, John Olive, Ted, Glenn Herrick, myself,